LEARN MORE ABOUT THE TYPES

 What is Controlling & Coercive Behaviour?

-Power and control are at the centre of all abuse.
+Power and control are at the centre of abuse.

-Controlling behaviour: An abuser uses control so that the person being abused will behave in a way that pleases them.
-They manipulate the person being abused to get something they want, without being honest or asking for it directly.
+Controlling behaviour: An abuser uses control so that you behave in a way that pleases them.
+They manipulate you to get something they want, without being honest or asking for it directly.

 Examples of controlling behaviour include: telling someone they can’t do certain things, isolating them from their friends/family, regulating their behaviour, such as what they eat or how they dress.
-This behaviour can occur repeatedly, and may have a serious effect on a person’s emotional & psychological wellbeing.
+These behaviours occur repeatedly, causing serious long-lasting effects on your emotional & psychological well-being.

 Signs of Controlling & Coercive Behaviour